AdobeDocs/commerce-extensibility/src/pages/starter-kit/index.md

 <BetaNote />

-Use the Adobe Commerce Extensibility Starter Kit to enrich your shopping experience and support multichannel, global commerce for B2B, B2C, and hybrid businesses.
+Use the Adobe Commerce Integration Starter Kit to enrich your shopping experience and support multichannel, global commerce for B2B, B2C, and hybrid businesses.

 <DiscoverBlock slots="link, text"/>